fbpx

 If you’re thinking about purchasing new office equipment, furniture, vehicles, or even computer software, do it before the end of the year and take advantage of the Section 179 deduction.
 Under Section 179, you can deduct the full cost of your purchases on this year’s tax return instead of spreading it out over several years.
 To qualify, your asset must be:

-To claim the deduction (Form 4562) on your 2020 tax return, you’ll need to purchase and place the item into service before January 1, 2021.
+To claim the deduction (Form 4562) on your tax return for this tax year, you must purchase and place the item into service before January 1 of next year.

 Push Back Invoicing

 An easy way to reduce your tax liability is to lower your income.
 If you’re a service-based business, consider pushing your December invoices to January, if feasible.
-Just remember that the additional income in January may put you into a higher tax bracket on your 2021 tax return.
+Just remember, the additional income in January may put you into a higher tax bracket on your tax return for the next year.
 Before making a decision, speak with a tax professional to determine which will be more beneficial to you.

 File Necessary Tax Forms

-Although your 2020 income tax returns won’t be due until April 2021, several other important tax forms need to be filed before the end of the year.
+Although your income tax returns won’t be due until mid-April, several other important tax forms must be filed before the end of the year.

 Keep in mind that these forms will only be required if you have employees or contract workers.